freesoft/AsyncTcpServer/README.txt

 * Java should be in PATH the environment variable to make execution script runnable.
 * To build project from source code, it requires Maven to be installed. ( Project also includes .project and .classpath for Eclipse Juno)
 * Server and Client should located in the same server for client testing since client will try to connecdt "localhost".
 * Network connection may need to be allowed to rebuild project with Maven due to library repository access.
+* Google Protobuf compiler need to be installed.

 How to run